Patrick-ring-motive/framework/README.md

-# **JavaxScript**
+# **𝗝𝗮𝘃𝗮𝘅𝗦𝗰𝗿𝗶𝗽𝘁**
 # Introduction
-This library provides a set of utility functions to enable faster front end development.
+JavaxScript is a library that provides a set of utility functions to enable faster front end development.
 In particular it provides a way to write declarative code that is straightforward and not necessarily coupled to the UI or JSX.
+There are also a multitude of helper functions and general shortcuts for our convenience.

 # `Q` and `$Q`